splynx/docs/files/en/customer_management/customer_billing/customer_billing.md

 This is your centralized finance department for each customer.
 Here you can customize your customer's billing to suit agreements and unique terms made with the respective customer, with regards to how they will be billed and interactions thereof.

-The Customer Billing tab is divided into 5 sub-tabs:
+The customer *Billing* tab is divided into 5 sub-tabs:

 * **Billing Overview** - the main information configuration page of your customer billing;
 * **Transactions** - all transactions pertaining to the customer can be found here;